Allocation Principles

 In the classical approach, if there is an unsolved conflict between 2 train path requests, the one with the higher position on the priority list will become the winner, and the other has to either completely adjust to the remaining capacity or its request is rejected.
 Other train path requests not being directly in the timetable conflict are not involved.

 In the socio-economic approach, more scenarios can be evaluated from the socio-economic point of view and the socio-economic value of each scenario is artificially monetised (similarly to when doing cost-benefit analyses).
-Scenarios will naturally differ in each case, for instance, the speeds of all affected capacities/paths can be adjusted (reduced for high-speed traffic, an increase of average speed for regional traffic by abandoning intermediate stops, diversion of some freight traffic via diversionary line etc.).
+Scenarios naturally differ in each case, for instance, the speeds of all affected capacities/paths can be adjusted (reduced for high-speed traffic, an increase of average speed for regional traffic by abandoning intermediate stops, diversion of some freight traffic via diversionary line etc.).
 Another thing, that is new compared to the classic approach, is that these scenarios might also include optimisation of paths, that were not originally in timetable conflict.
 Let´s visualise it in a picture.
 The example below shows a hypothetical example for an annual timetable, where are 2 “wished paths” in conflict.
 Instead of selecting one winner “classical approach”, the “scenario approach” might offer solution to accommodate all needs.
 Thanks to this, 3 paths can be planned or allocated instead of 2.

 The socio-economic modelling is not restricted only to ordinary paths conflict, for instance, timing of the Temporary Capacity Restrictions (TCRs) can be evaluated as well.
 Currently, most IMs plan their TCRs in a way that they minimise the costs, but this approach often significantly impacts the existing traffic.
 Perhaps there are solutions where a different timing of a TCR can lead to significantly lower socio-economical impact on the traffic and customers.